-On April 2, 2026, the Supreme Court described the surrounding and nine-hour holding of seven judges in Malda, West Bengal, as a ‘carefully planned’ effort to get in the way of the Special Intensive Revision (SIR) of who is registered to vote.
-Chief Justice Surya Kant took the case on their own, and called the state government doing nothing about it “terribly regrettable.”
+On April 2, 2026, the Supreme Court called the surrounding and nine-hour holding of seven judicial officers in Malda, West Bengal a ‘planned attempt’ to throw off the Special Intensive Revision of the voter lists.
+The justices, with Chief Justice Surya Kant leading, took the case themselves (suo motu cognizance) and said the state government doing nothing about it was ‘extremely shocking’.

 Court findings and immediate directives

-Chief Justice Surya Kant said he was up late dealing with the extreme division in politics, and he was very concerned.
-The court ordered the Election Commission to request and use forces from the central government to protect the judges, their families, and the places where the SIR work is being done.
+Chief Justice Surya Kant said he was up very late dealing with the situation and he is very worried about how intensely divided politics has become.
+The Court instructed the Election Commission to get and use central forces to protect the judicial officers, their families, and the places where the SIR work is being done.

 State response and operational failures

-State officials admitted to moving some local officials after the incident, but they were strongly criticized for not doing anything when they were warned it could happen.
-The Supreme Court said this failure to act was abandoning their responsibility, and demanded the Chief Secretary, the head of the police, and the state’s main election officer send in reports immediately.
+Officials in the state did admit to moving some local officials after what happened, but they were strongly criticized for not doing anything when they were told beforehand that something like this might occur.
+The Supreme Court said that this failure to act was abandoning their responsibility, and asked for immediate reports from the Chief Secretary, the DGP, and the state’s main election officer.

 Protection measures for SIR officials and offices

-The court told the Election Commission to use central forces to allow the SIR hearings and office work to go on safely.
-They limited how many people could go into the hearing locations, and told the local police to stop large groups of people from gathering in a way that could scare the judges and interrupt the hearings.
+The Court told the election authorities to use central forces to make sure the SIR hearings and office work happen safely.
+They limited how many people can go into the hearing locations and told the local police to stop large groups from gathering and scaring the judicial officers or stopping the hearings.

-Specifically, the safety of the judges’ families was emphasized.
-The court said a quick assessment of any danger must be done if a judge says they are afraid for their safety.
-Officials are also required to submit reports and be at the next court date online.
+The safety of the officers’ families was particularly important.
+The Court said a quick assessment of any threats should be done if any judicial officer is worried about their own safety.
+Officials will have to submit reports on what they’t done, and be at the next hearing online.

 Investigation options and legal implications

-The Supreme Court said they were leaning towards ordering an investigation by the Central Bureau of Investigation (CBI) or the National Investigation Agency (NIA).
-They told the Election Commission to give the investigation to one of these central agencies and have the agency send a first report directly to the court.
+The Supreme Court seems likely to order the Central Bureau of Investigation (CBI) or the National Investigation Agency (NIA) to investigate.
+They told the Election Commission to have one of these central agencies do the investigation and send the Court a first report.

-The ‘show-cause notices’ to the top officials mean they could face problems at work or even be accused of crimes if they’t didn’t act.
-The court described the event not just as a problem with local law and order, but as a challenge to the authority of the courts and the honesty of the election process.
+The ‘show-cause’ notices to the top officials mean they could face punishment at work or in criminal court if they are found to have done nothing.
+The Court said this wasn’t just a local problem, but a problem for the authority of the courts and the fairness of the election process.

 Electoral context and broader consequences

-The court warned that stopping the SIR work could make people lose faith in voting and delay getting ready for the election.
-By ordering central forces to be used and a national investigation, the court was trying to protect the way people take part in a democracy and assure people that the voter lists will be corrected in a way that is safe and legal.
+The Court warned that stopping the SIR work can cause people to lose faith in voting and slow down preparations for the election.
+By ordering central forces and a federal investigation, the judiciary is trying to protect how people take part in democracy and assure people that the voter lists will be updated in a way that is both safe and legal.

-The court has scheduled another hearing for April 6, and wants the officials involved to be at the hearing online.
-The main point of the orders given right now is to provide safety, make sure people are held accountable, and have an independent investigation so the SIR process can continue without being intimidated or stopped.
+The Court has scheduled another hearing for April 6 and requires the officials involved to be at the hearing online.
+The main focus of the orders right now is to provide protection, make people accountable, and have an independent investigation so the SIR process can continue without being intimidated or disturbed.